Gaussian processes (2/3) - Fitting a Gaussian process kernel

 We're going to use a Gaussian process model to make posterior predictions of the atmospheric CO₂ concentrations for 2010 and after based on the observed data from before 2010.

-A Gaussian process is uniquely defined by it's mean function $m(x)$ and covariance function $k(x,x')$:
+A Gaussian process is uniquely defined by its mean function $m(x)$ and covariance function $k(x,x')$:

 $$f(x) \sim \mathcal{GP}(m(x),k(x,x'))$$